mario16/mario16/README.md

 - 👋 Hi, I’m Mario!
 - 👀 I’m interested in software engineering.
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on any challenging project.
 - 📫 How to reach me: please send me an email at mario16@gmail.com